 And the scenes of violence are intense.
 In fact, they’re sometimes so intense that my mom couldn’t make it through the pilot episode.
 Within the first 30 minutes, the Israeli unit (posing as a group of caterers) crashes the wedding of a Hamas operative’s brother, ultimately resulting in the deaths of scores of guests, including the groom.
 My mom generally hates watching violence.
 That this was Israeli violence against Palestinians made it even worse, and from her perspective belittled the lives of those portrayed.

-Avi Issacharoff, one of Fauda’s co-creators, who has also written for The Atlantic, said the show isn’t intended to push a specific agenda.
+Avi Issacharoff, one of Fauda’s co-creators, who has also written for The Atlantic, says the show isn’t intended to push a specific agenda.
 “This is a TV show—it’s not a political manifesto,” he told me in a phone call last week, noting that the idea was simply to give Israeli viewers a different perspective on the conflict.
 “I would say that a major theme in Fauda is the occupation … We’ve seen terrible things that the Israeli side is doing during the show, and for some reason they’ve been missed.”

 When I asked him about criticism that the show overwhelmingly favors the Israeli viewpoint, he pointed out that Fauda never purported to give a Palestinian perspective.
 “We started as an Israeli show that was meant to be seen by Israeli audiences,” he said.
 “If a Palestinian would have written the show, it would have been written differently.
 But at the end of the day, we are not Palestinians.”